asuna-mt/music_modpack/README.md

 ## Overview
 Music modpack with API for easy in-game music playback and custom track registration.

+## Requirements

+- Minetest 5.0.0+
+- Minetest_game 5.0.0+
+- [sfinv_buttons](https://repo.or.cz/minetest_sfinv_buttons.git) (Optional, but highly recommended: easy way to open music settings menu)

 ## Features

 - Time-based music
 - Elevation-based music
 - Formspec for music settings

+## Settings
+By default, settings menu is only available with `/musicsettings` command.
+If you have sfinv_buttons installed, music menu is available in inventory->more->music settings

 ## Adding your own music
 Call music.register_track() with following definition: